tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 * It's key to reproducible research: You keep a lab notebook for a reason (your memory sucks).
 Version control is your code notebook.

+Because this motivation part is so important, I put this into context with real-world examples below.

 Basic Concept
 =============

-* Save code as logical changes and write a good description of why you changed it.
+* Save code as logical sets of changes and write a good description of why you changed it.
 * Now you have a history of changes, that means you can:

   - look back at your rationale
   - change back if you need to
   - find out where things went wrong